How to Install Python 3.14 on Ubuntu (26.04, 24.04, 22.04)

 rm get-pip.py

-This installs pip, setuptools, and wheel together.
+This installs pip and may also install bundled packaging components depending on the current bootstrap script behavior for Python 3.14.
 Download a fresh copy each time you repeat the process.

 Invoke pip through the versioned interpreter to avoid cross-version conflicts: